 Note: Prognoses are not a reliable indicator of future performance.
 Please note that an investment in securities entails risks in addition to the opportunities described.

 Scenario 2 (soft landing): The disinflation trend continues.
-The inflation target is reached in the medium term.
+In the medium term, the inflation target is reached without a recession occurring.
 The key interest rates in the DM can be lowered significantly.
 Probability in our view: 60%

 Asset classes